varvarailyina/mds_thesis/README.md

 - [GitHub: 3x8emotions](https://github.com/tweedmann/3x8emotions)
 - [HuggingFace: GELECTRA](https://huggingface.co/german-nlp-group/electra-base-german-uncased)

-The model predicts the binary presence of each of the eight emotions per sentence.
+The model predicts the probability of each of the eight emotions per sentence.
-Predictions are then merged back with the metadata.
+Predictions are then merged back with the metadata and aggregated to the press release level.

 **Aggregation**
 Document-level measures: